 Semester 2 teaches intravenous calculations and pediatric medication dosages and, students will be exposed to hand-on skills of intravenous calculations and clinical medication administration in various clinical setting.
 Quiz content will comprise of prior testing content and parenteral routes including infusion rates (electronic and manual/gravity) infusion times, and administration of intravenous push and intravenous piggyback medications.
 A student must achieve 85% or higher in the math grade to continue in the program.
-Students will not pass medications during the clinical experience if not passing math content.
+Students will pass medications with the instructor during the clinical experience if not passing math content.
 See course syllabus for quiz specifics.